Tag Archive: The Serpent Priesthood

 THE PRIORY INVESTIGATES: QUEST NUMBER TEN

-All Hallows Church within Tottenham Cemetary: A visit to the much loved family grave in beautiful Tottenham Cemetry was an important call for our lead researcher.
-This lovely cemetry is much like a park with its own lake, picnic areas and an abundance of wildlife; yet this was also a time of reflection and of a cleaning up of the family plot.
+All Hallows Church within Tottenham Cemetery: A visit to the much loved family grave in beautiful Tottenham Cemetery was an important call for our lead researcher.
+This lovely cemetery is much like a park with its own lake, picnic areas and an abundance of wildlife; yet this was also a time of reflection and of a cleaning up of the family plot.
 There were definitely some other ‘presences’ around us here on this day, yet certainly nothing untoward in any way and of course this visit was very important and relevant to our quests 🙂

-The Neville line family plot in Tottenham cemetry, now loving restored to beauty <click on photos to enlarge>
+The Neville line family plot in Tottenham cemetery, now loving restored to beauty <click on photos to enlarge>

-Let Alek tell you more by clicking on the link to our youtube channel:
+Let Karl tell you more by clicking on the link to our youtube channel:

 TOTTENHAM: A FAMILY GRAVE & INVESTIGATING VAMPIRES